-Faculty members in the Department of Exercise and Sport Science integrate the Christian faith into the curricula, providing each student Christ-centered perspectives of these dynamic programs and professions.
+As faculty members in the Department of Exercise and Sport Science integrate the Christian faith into the subject matter, a Christian worldview is woven throughout both majors.
+This provides each student with a Christ-centered perspective of these dynamic programs and professions.